kapawlak/UCSBPhysSite/showcase.md

 ::: Materials
 - Computer
+    - We recommend using VS code with the Live Server extension
+    - Optionally, you should install the Spell Right extension to catch typos in markdown files
+        - Unless you are Louis, of course 😉
 - Brains
   - Hopefully you have these handy!
-If not, go find them!
-- Grit
+- Patience
+  - It's a virtue, you know
 :::

 ### Material List